p2p-ld/sciop/docs/develop/contributing.md

 ### Fork the repository

-We prefer that pull requests come from a branch on a fork of the repo.
-To begin, follow the steps below:
+If you plan to submit a pull request.
+Please follow the steps below:

 - Fork the Sciop repository: https://codeberg.org/Safeguarding/sciop/fork
 - Clone your forked repository so you can work locally
-- Make a new branch to work on
+- Make a new branch in your fork for each pull request that you submit.

 ```shell
 git clone https://codeberg.org/my-user-name/sciop